MailTape/MailTape-v1/_posts/2017-12-31-Aloise-Sauvage.md

 track6_color: vibrant
 track5_color: dreamy
 track5_title: Blu Samu — Latenight Freestyle
+description: >-
+  This morning, it's time to reflect on the past year.
+It's a new milestone for
+  MailTape: one more year of introducing you to the music we love, the music that inspires us — and hopefully, that inspires you.
 ---
 <p id="introduction">This morning, it's time to reflect on the past year.
 It's a new milestone for MailTape: one more year of introducing you to the music we love, the music that inspires us — and hopefully, that inspires you.</p>
 <p>I'm delighted to offer you the last tape of 2017, especially with [Aloïse Sauvage](https://www.facebook.com/aloisesauvage/ "Aloïse Sauvage's Facebook page") as our guest.
 Aloïse Sauvage is my own revelation of the year.
 She released her first track in September, and her music has cast a spell on my brain.
 I'm glad to introduce you to this amazing artist.</p>